Xamarsia/sellify/README.md

 ## Description

-Sellify is a microservice demo of e-commerce web platform.
+Sellify is a microservice demo of an e-commerce web platform.

 The online store consists of two main web applications: one for administrators and another for customers.
 The admin application provides tools for product management, order processing, and overseeing customer interactions, as well as inventory management.